paulnta/Polliwog/report/part2/README.md

 Every endpoint access requires that the user is authenticated.
 The authentication system of the application is working.
 The Angular Fullstack generator provides it by default during any project scaffolding.
 Therefore it was decided to use it directly instead of reinventing the wheel.
 A such decision implied to study the way it works which took some time.

 Angular Fullstack uses the [Passport](http://passportjs.org/) authentication middleware for Node.js.
 Any user authentication is made via a username and a password.
 The authentication is ensured by checking whether the user request defines the HTTP Authorization field.
 If it is the case, the request is authorized and therefore forwarded to the appropriate middlewares.
 Otherwise, Passport will generate a token and store it in the Authorization field.
-Of course, it the user did not log in before, resource access will be forbidden.
+Of course, if the user did not log in before, resource access will be forbidden.

 Every time that the server controls whether a user submitting a request is authenticated or not, the previously described procedure will be applied.
 Besides, the document related to the user will be retrieved from the database and attached to the request.
 This greatly facilitates the API implementation.
 Retrieving any user will be done only one time and at only one location.